-Screenshots make it possible for an administrator to see exactly what the device user sees by capturing everything that’s visible on the screen.
+Screenshots make it possible for an administrator to see exactly what the device user sees by capturing everything visible on the screen.

 Screenshots can be taken across all devices continuously, or you can set intervals on certain devices.

 We’d like to take a second to note that screenshots take up the bulk of your storage.
-Because the free plan’s storage cap of 3 GB, we recommend regularly reviewing, and clearing your screenshot log to remain under the 3 GB limit.
+Because of the free plan’s storage cap of 3 GB, we recommend regularly reviewing, and clearing your screenshot log to remain under the 3 GB limit.
 In most cases, 3 GB can store about two to three weeks of usage data.